Abdulrahman-Fantoukh/Udacity_Log_Analysis_Project/README.md

  count  | bigint |

-The view E_table it has 2 column the date and the count (the number of total requests to the website) And the the view T_table
+* The view T_table it has 2 column the date and the count (the number of total requests to the website) And the the view T_table

 View "public.t_table"